King Ling of Chu

+King Ling of Chu, personal name Xiong Qian, was a king of the Chu state, reigning from 540 BC to 529 BC.

 Taking the throne

 Wei was the second son of King Gong of Chu, younger brother of King Kang of Chu and uncle of Jia'ao.
 When Jia'ao took the throne, Wei served as prime minister and always behaved as if he was the king.
 By then he had married a member of the Feng clan from the State of Zheng.
 Taking advantage of Jia'ao's sickness, Wei murdered Jia'ao along with his two sons.
 He buried Jia'ao at Jia, thus making the place name the style for the late young king.
 Wei took the throne and changed his personal name to Xiong Qian (熊虔).
 In the wake of his regicide, two of his younger brothers, Bi and Heigong fled in fear for their lives.

 As King Ling did not receive the throne legally, he was eager to gain a good reputation with the other lords.
 At that time, Qing Feng, former prime minister of Qi and one of the murderers of Duke Zhuang II of Qi, had taken refuge in the State of Wu where the king of Wu had placed him in the town of Zhufang.
 King Ling sacked Zhufang, captured Qing Feng and killed all the Qing family.
 In front of the other lords, he ordered Qing Feng to say, "Never follow the example of Qing Feng, who murdered his duke, bullied the people and threatened other ministers to get them to support him."
 But Qing Feng rebuffed the king, saying, "Never follow the example of Prince Wei of Chu, who murdered the king who was the son of his elder brother and threatens other lords in order to gain their support."
 King Ling was so upset that he immediately ordered Qing Feng executed.